geggleto/Collective/README.md

 # Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this command from the directory in which you want to install your new Collective/Slim Framework application.

 ```php
 php composer.phar create-project geggleto/collective [my-app-name]